Planning ahead for after the birth

 Depression and anxiety

-Up to 1 in 5 women develop mental health problems during pregnancy or in the first year after childbirth.
+Up to 1 in 5 people develop mental health problems during pregnancy or in the first year after childbirth.
 Low mood, anxiety and depression are common.

 What if my baby goes into special care?